LouisXVI07/CustomVehicleCounter/README.md

 - Use only classical image-processing techniques (OpenCV + NumPy)
 - Process videos from a static camera with vehicles moving away from the lens
 - Produce a single integer output
-- Run fully offline without internet access
+- Able to run fully offline without internet access
 - Avoid all learning-based or pre-trained models

 Explicitly prohibited: